-Calvin C. Williams is a Licensed Professional Counselor in Louisiana and Mississippi.
-He has a Masters Degree in Substance Abuse Counseling from the University of Louisiana at Monroe.
+Calvin C. Williams is a Licensed Professional Counselor with a Masters Degree in Substance Abuse Counseling from the University of Louisiana at Monroe.

 Calvin has over 20 years of experience in the direct care of clients and families struggling with mental health and substance abuse issues as well as program development and healthcare management.
 He is experienced and skilled in working with populations ranging from pediatrics to geriatrics.
-With his experience, Calvin has developed a creative and ecclectic approach to problem solving.
+With his experience, Calvin has developed a creative and eclectic approach for assisting clients with problem solving and personal growth goals.

 Calvin has maintained a private practice since 2009 and has served as a clinical consultant in the healthcare industry.
 He was primarily responsible for the development and implementation of outpatient psychiatric programming services, including start-up, program evaluation, staff development and training, policy and procedure development and monitoring the state and federal compliance of these programs.